oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 Under these conditions, an authorization server in trust domain A may obtain an access token from an authorization server in trust domain B on-behalf-of any client in trust domain A. This enables clients in trust domain A to access a protected resource server in trust domain B. Resource servers in trust domain A may act as a client to the authorization server in trust domain A in order to obtain an access token to access a protected resource in trust domain B in order to complete a request.

-The authorization server in trust domain A may use the flows described in this specification by acting first as a client to itself to obtain an assertion grant and then act as a client to the authorization server in trust domain B to request an access token for a protected resource in trust domain B. The flow when authorization servers act as a client on-behalf of another client in it's own trust domain is shown below:
+The authorization server in trust domain A may use the flows described in this specification by acting first as a client to itself to obtain an assertion grant and then act as a client to the authorization server in trust domain B to request an access token for a protected resource in trust domain B. The flow when authorization servers act as a client on-behalf of another client in its own trust domain is shown below:

 ~~~
 +--------+          +--------------+       +--------------+ +---------+